Yegoroff/NConfig/README.md

 This method can be put in any type that is defined in a C# file in the application’s \App_Code directory.
 When the AppDomain is started, ASP.NET checks whether there is a type that has such as method (exact name and signature) and invokes it.
 Note that the AppInitialize method can be only defined once and it has to be in a code file instead of a pre-compiled assembly.
 More details [here] (http://blogs.msdn.com/b/wenlong/archive/2006/01/11/511514.aspx)

+### FAQ

+#### Section in config is ignored / Config file is ignored

+There are several reasons, why a config file or section seemingly is "ignored".

+* Is the section handler defined at the top of the config file?
+  ` <configSections><section name="testConfigSection" type="Custom.Config.TestConfigSection, TestConfig" /></configSections>`

+* Did you set up the merger correctly?
+  `NConfigurator.RegisterSectionMerger(new DeepMerger<TestConfigSection>());`

 ### Thanks
 I would like to thank my colleagues for helping me testing and fixing this tool.
 Also thanks to TLK for his help in this file creation.
 Also I would like to thank the guys at 31337 chat for their support.

+The DeepMerger is a contribution by World Direct eBusiness Software GmbH.